 Remy Haggard, Security Specialist, recently returned from a trip to Niger to investigate the growing threat from Islamist militancy.

-International SOS Security Manager in Johannesburg, Kousar Abrahams, shares with us what to anticipate and how to prepare for potential disruptions as the 2021 Ugandan general elections approaches.
+International SOS Security Manager in Johannesburg, Kousar Abrahams, shares what to anticipate and how to prepare for potential disruptions as the 2021 Ugandan general elections approaches.

-Security Specialist, Alessandro Almerigogna, recently came back from travelling in Israel and the Palestinian Territories.
-Here, he shares his account on how we carry out country visits in order to support clients and their people.
+Security Specialist, Alessandro Almerigogna, shares his account on how we carry out country visits to support our clients in Israel and the Palestinian Territories.

 While crossing the border from one Eastern African country to another, Security Manager - Liliana Martinez, was pulled over for what appeared to be a routine stop.

-Michael Rogers, a Security Manager based in Philadelphia returned from the Bahamas.
-He was part of a team that facilitated an evacuation of a large number of employees from the path of Hurricane Dorian.
+Michael Rogers, a Security Manager based in Philadelphia was part of a team that facilitated an evacuation of a large number of employees from the path of Hurricane Dorian.

 Cyclone Idai made landfall in Beira, Mozambique on 15 March, and swept through to Malawi and Zimbabwe.
 Security manager, Holly McGurk, gives her account of how we supported clients.